marcysutton/gatsby-site/content/features/testing-accessibility.md

 ---
 title: "Testing Accessibility"
-description: "Learn how to build accessible web applications from my latest initiative.
+description: "Learn how to build accessible web applications from my online workshop initiative.
 Self-paced workshop series available now at <a href='https://testingaccessibility.com'>testingaccessibility.com</a>!
 You can also take my free 6-part email course.
 My goal is to teach you how to use HTML, CSS, and JavaScript for good."
 extendedDescription: "<p><a href='/#newsletter-signup'>Subscribe to my mailing list</a> and stay up to date!</p>"
 path: "/testing-accessibility"
 coverImage: "./images/testing-accessibility-banner-3@2x.png"